 This post was originally posted back in 211 and its contents still hold true.
 It can be seen in its original format HERE.

 It’s easy to find excuses not to garden: I’m too busy, I don’t want to ruin the lawn, I don’t have enough space, I’ll start when I move to the country.
-There might even be a few who bought a container of heirloom seeds, tossed it into the freezer and checked gardening off their to-do list.
+There might even be a few who bought a container of heirloom seeds, tossed it

 Continue reading Guest Post: Why You Need To Garden Now

 For those new to preparedness the Federal Emergency Management Agency (FEMA) website might be a first stop in their quest to get information.
 There are actually some good materials there.